Colorectal cancer

 This treatment can isolate and change specific behaviors within cancer cells, like stopping their growth, killing cancer cells or blocking chemical signals within the cells.
 Targeted therapy damages fewer healthy cells than chemotherapy because it attacks only cancer cells.
 It’s primarily used with other treatments for the best results.

-Our cancer care services
+Our colorectal cancer care services

 Integrative therapies